-DISASTER RESPONSE AND RECOVERY
+PART4 DISASTER RESPONSE AND RECOVERY

 Responding to and recovering from a disaster is a tough task.
 Often, the journey is long, hard, and full of twists and turns.
 Besides what you are personally dealing with, there is a whole field of professionals following procedures and trying to do the right thing.
-Understanding the process behind disaster response and recovery can help you prepare.
+Understanding the process behind disaster response and recovery can help you get out in front of it.

-UNDERSTANDING THE DISASTER DECLARATION PROCESS
+PART 4.1 UNDERSTANDING THE DISASTER DECLARATION PROCESS

-A disaster declaration is made by the Florida governor's office through the regional FEMA office.
-State and federal officials conduct a preliminary damage assessment (PDA) to estimate the extent of the disaster and its impact on individuals and public facilities.51 This information is included in the governor's request to show that the disaster is of such severity and magnitude that effective response is beyond the capabilities of the state and the local governments and that federal assistance is necessary.
+A disaster declaration is made by the Mississippi Governor's office through the regional FEMA office.
+State and federal officials conduct a preliminary damage assessment (PDA) to estimate the extent of the disaster and its impact on individuals and public facilities.
+This information is included in the governor's request to show that the disaster is of such severity and magnitude that effective response is beyond the capabilities of the state and the local governments and that federal assistance is necessary.

 Based on the governor's request, the president may declare that a major disaster or emergency exists, thus activating an array of federal programs to assist in the response and recovery efforts.
-The determination of which programs are activated is based on the needs found during damage assessment and any subsequent information that may be discovered.51
+The determination of which programs are activated is based on the needs found during damage assessment and any subsequent information that may be discovered.